giorgossaridakis/kkill/README.md

 as it is now, it is configured for Ubuntu/Debian.
 I don't plan to expand the code.

+kkiller works in the same way, only it becomes tsr, pauses for 1 second and sends a signal to requested processes, as they become active.

 use and modfy at your own risk :)